Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the number of Transaction blocks in the network so far, this is represented as `String`.
+Returns the number of Transaction blocks in the network so far, this is represented as a `String`.

 ### HTTP Request